Eastern European Jewry: The settlement

 The three divisions of Poland (first in 1772, then in 1793, and finally in 1795) left the most part of the Polish Jewry under the authority of the Russian Empire.
 The Russian government turned out to be less tolerant towards Jews, and more restrictions were imposed on Jews than the rest of the Polish people.

-In 1791 Czarina Yekaterina the Great established the region of the Settlement (the 'Moshav') in the western fringes of the empire, where only Jews were allowed to live.
+In 1791, Czarina Catherine the Great limited Jews to only live in regions of the western fringes of the empire, known as the Pale of Settlement (the 'Moshav').

 The Moshav included most of the former territories of Poland and Lithuania, which were populated by concentrations of Jews.
 Limiting those boundaries led to the uprooting and deportation of Moscow and St. Petersburg Jews to the eastern border of the country, which was one of the main goals of the authorities.
 Later, the Jews of Kiev were also forbidden to live in their own city, even though Kiev itself was included in the "region of the Settlement."

 At the beginning of the 20th century, more than five million Jews lived in Czarist Russia, with 90% of them concentrated in the region of the Settlement and about three million Jews lived in the former borders of Poland.
-According to various estimates, Eastern European Jewry at the beginning of the 20th century constituted 80% of world Jewry.
+According to various estimates, Eastern European Jewry constituted 80% of the world Jewry at the beginning of the 20th century.

 Galicia

 Another large Jewish community in Eastern Europe was Galicia, the territory that was given to Austria in the partition of Poland.
 Towards the end of the 19th century, Emperor Franz Joseph intended to "acculturate" the Jews by establishing a network of schools for general studies.
 Some Jews supported this goal, but most of them opposed it.
 Further resistance arose when an attempt was made to settle the Jews on the land.

 The Jews in Galicia were known for their religious piety, and they fought hard against the Enlightenment and against attempts to "assimilate" them culturally.
 There was also a sharp confrontation between supporters of Hasidism and those opposed to it (Misnagdim).
 Eventually Hasidism won and became the dominant movement among the Jews of Galicia.

 In 1867, the Jews of Galicia were granted full equality of rights, and thus were the first among the Jews of Eastern Europe to be emancipated.
 The Zionist movement flourished in Galicia.

-During the 19th century and the beginning of the 20th century, before World War I the Jewish community flourished in Galicia.
+During the 19th century and the beginning of the 20th century, before World War I, the Jewish community flourished in Galicia.
 A large number of books and poems were published there, many Torah sages were engaged in it and Zionism and Yiddish culture also emerged.

 At the beginning of the 20th century, the number of Jews in Galicia reached more than 800,000.